Modelzone: Administration and store closures

-On 19 August 2013, Deloitte announced the closure of a further 10 stores, affecting the jobs of a further 76 members of store staff.
+On 19 August 2013, Deloitte announced the closure of 10 stores more, affecting the jobs of an additional 76 members of store staff.
 Administrator Richard Hawes at Deloitte said, "During the administration, it has become clear that all stores will not be able to continue to trade profitably, hence the closures announced this week.
 The administrators would like to thank the company's employees for their support and professionalism during this time."

 The closure of ModelZone's stores was expected to have a negative effect on Hornby, whose long-standing partnership with Modelzone saw it selling stock as a concession within Modelzone stores.
 Hornby itself posted pre-tax losses of £3.4 million after "disappointing" sales of London 2012 merchandise.
 The day after Modelzone's administration proceedings were announced, Hornby released a statement to the stock market in response:

 The administration of the business also included Modelzone's wholesale and distribution arm, Amerang Ltd, which operated from the same head offices and under the same management.
 On 17 July 2013 administrators announced that major competitor Ripmax Ltd had bought Amerang from the Modelzone group through newly incorporated company Pinehurst 104 Ltd, safeguarding the jobs of the wholesaler's 18 remaining employees.
 Joint Administrator Richard Hawes said that they "are delighted to have secured a buyer for Amerang, which continues to be an attractive brand given the strength of its customer and supplier base and its reputation in the market".